-Close to 500 airports have a runway between 800 – 1,000m long and could welcome the ATR 42-600S.
-The launch of this aircraft will benefit both passengers and airlines thanks to the increased regional connectivity that it will bring.
+Over 1,000 airports have a runway between 800 – 1,000m long and could welcome the ATR 42-600S.
+The entry in service of this aircraft will benefit both passengers and airlines thanks to the increased regional connectivity that it will bring.

 The science behind the ATR 42-600S

 Unique continuous cockpit innovation for optimal operations